 If you are wondering what to do to celebrate your dad this Father’s Day when you live far from him or will be away from where he is on that day, we have got you covered.
 Here is a list of nice things you can do for your dad if you are not near him on Father’s Day;

-- Send him a Father’s Day gift, such as personalized Father’s Day cards, a gift certificate, leather key chain, a smart watch or fitness tracker, a grooming kit, ordering alcohol delivery, a scrapbook with pictures of the two of you, a music album from his favorite band, Daddy & Me photo frames, or a gym membership.
+1. Send him a Father’s Day gift, such as personalized Father’s Day cards, a gift certificate, leather key chain, a smart watch or fitness tracker, a grooming kit, ordering alcohol delivery, a scrapbook with pictures of the two of you or your family, a music album from his favorite band, Daddy & Me photo frames, or a gym membership.

 You Might Also Like: 35 Easy Ways to Take Charge of Your Life and Create Your Own Happiness